Osimhen boosts Napoli’s Serie A title bid with brace against Hellas Verona

 - Inside Saudi Media's Chelsea takeover bid: Renew Rudiger's contract and rebuild Stamford Bridge

-Knowing that they could ill afford any more slip-ups, Napoli took the initiative and took the lead as early as the 14th minute through Osimhen - who was set up by Matteo Politano.
+Knowing that they could ill-afford any more slip-ups, Napoli grabbed the initiative and took the lead as early as the 14th minute through Osimhen - who was set up by Matteo Politano.

 On the other hand, Verona failed to register a shot on target in an underwhelming first-half performance, despite enjoying 56% of the possession.